stellar-deprecated/docs/guides/exchange.md

 ---
-title: Add Stellar to your Exchange
+title: Add Stellar To Your Exchange
 ---

-This guide will walk you through the integration steps to add Stellar to your exchange.
+This guide describes how to add tokens from the Stellar network to your exchange.
+First, we walk through adding Stellar's native asset, lumens.
+Following that, we describe how to add other tokens.
 This example uses Node.js and the [JS Stellar SDK](https://github.com/stellar/js-stellar-sdk), but it should be easy to adapt to other languages.

 There are many ways to architect an exchange.
 This guide uses the following design:
  - `issuing account`: One Stellar account that holds the majority of customer deposits offline.